justinclift/dgit_shell_temp1/README.md

 ### Files present

 * mcount.sh - This is the script.
 Runs fine when given arguments via command line or shell pipe.
 * test_mcount.sh - Super simple test harness for the above mcount.sh script.
-Could do with more test cases. ;)
+Could do with more test cases. :wink:
 * test_input.txt - Example test case.
 Can be used via `cat test_input.txt | ./mcount.sh`

 NOTE - I'm going to assume ASCII character input for this (KISS), as I'm not